 Once I returned to Falmouth, I began to seriously consider my options.
 I found out that CNM also do diploma courses, including Naturopathic nutrition.
 I’ve been really interested in this area for the past few years and my knowledge has been growing since 2006 but most notably over the past five years after becoming really sick from taking Accutane.
 I had read and read; books, papers and online articles.

 A couple of phone calls and a consultation later, I was officially enrolled and a student at CNM Bristol!
-Although the course had started back in January and I had missed two weekends worth of lecture, I was told I coul be a late starter and make up the class time quite easily.
-I figured it would be challenging to integrate my job and college, especially commuting but I felt like it would be the best decision as I just longed for something to give me more of a sense of purpose in life.
+Although the course had started back in January and I had missed two weekends worth of lectures, I was told I could enroll as a late starter and make up the class time quite easily.
+I figured it would be challenging to integrate my job and college, especially the commuting side of things but I felt like it would be a positive decision.
+At this point, I just longed for more of a sense of purpose in life.
 I also wanted to have some academic work to sink my teeth into and provide intellectual stimulation.

 Unfortunately, the stress of my job including late nights and commuting to Bristol was too much.
-My health took a hit- I was physically and mentally overstretched and burnt out.
-I developed a skin infection (from being run down) where I had sores all over my face that would weep clear fluid and then scab over.
-It was really sore and made me feel super self concious especially in such a customer based role at work.
+My health took a hit, I was physically and mentally overstretched and burnt out.
+I developed a skin infection from being run down where I had sores all over my face that would weep clear fluid and then scab over.
+It was really sore and made me feel super self concious especially in my customer-based role at work.
 This persisted for several weeks and would become a little milder then flare up intermittently.
-In addition to this I felt extremely stressed and like I could cry at the smallest thing.
+In addition to this, I felt extremely stressed and could cry at the smallest thing.
 Enough was enough, I went to the doctor and was signed off sick from work for a few weeks.
 Antibiotics were prescribed for my skin as I developed a really nasty sore on my left forearm.
-The doctor swabbed it and the results showed it to be a bad Staph A bacterial infection.
+The doctor swabbed it and the results showed it to be a bad staph A bacterial infection.
 All in all, I just wasn’t myself.
 I knew I had no choice but to defer my course.

 So..
 Fast forward one year.
 I took some time for myself and left my job at the pub and upped my game even further regarding diet and exercise and kept stress to a minimum.
 I’m now feeling super healthy and enthusiastic about this year and the next chapter in my life.
 I feel as though I am back to being as healthy, probably healthier than before I took Accutane and this is incredible.